 ANTH 390 / MCOM 390 • Gender in Multi-Cultural Perspective

 Survey global gender themes through comparative analysis and field experiences.
 Study the cultural construction of gender and personhood as shaped by cultural practices and ideologies, and gain perspective on how authority serves to limit or empower women.
 (3 s.h.)
 Prerequisites: None

 E. Ruth Anaya, DLitt et Phil

-Prof. Anaya teaches in the School of the Arts, Media + Culture and the School of Business.
-Her expertise and research is in cross-cultural communication, global leadership – specifically Sub-Saharan Africa leadership, and international development in both East Africa and Central America.
-Her passion is to expose students to global leaders and effective leadership, to culture and change, and to promote social justice and explore solutions for alleviating poverty.
+Dr. Anaya's expertise is in global leadership and international development in East Africa and Central America.
+Her interest in social justice is especially focused on gender, human development, and socio-economic inequities.
+Her passion is to expose students to culture, leadership, and change; to promote social justice; and to explore solutions for alleviating poverty.

 Read a feature article on Muhanda and the Kenya Travel Study in the Trinity Western University Magazine: Daughter of our Community.

 Petra Anaya, MA

 Petra Anaya, the coordinator and cultural expert for the program, is a multi-lingual Canadian, Kenyan by birth.
 He is the founder of an NGO focused on development through community and international partnerships, and currently directs several business ventures in Kenya.